Hypoellipticity and Higher Order Gaussian Bounds: Application: Subelliptic PDEs

-Maximally subelliptic PDEs are a far-reaching generalization of elliptic PDEs initially studied in special cases by H\"ormander \cite{HormanderHypoellipticSecondOrder}, Kohn \cite{KohnLecturesOnDegenerateEllipticProblems}, Folland and Stein \cite{FollandSteinEstimatesForTheDbarComplexAndAnalysis}, and Rothschild and Stein \cite{RothschildSteinHypoellipticDifferentialOperatorsAndNilpotentGroups}; they have since been studied by many authors.
-As we explain, the theory in this paper can be used to deduce higher order Gaussian bounds for some general maximally subelliptic heat equations, using only estimates which can be established with well-known techniques.
-This provides an approach to obtaining sharp results for maximally subelliptic PDEs, without using any Lie groups, as we explain below.
-In fact, this approach was used by the author in Chapter 8 of \cite{StreetMaximalSubellipticity}; however, in that reference the proof closely used the properties of the partial differential operators in question, and it was not made clear that this is a general approach.
-This general approach will be used by the author in forthcoming work for similar PDEs.
+The results in this paper apply to a wide range of \emph{maximally subelliptic} partial differential operators; these are operators defined in terms of H\"ormander vector fields.
+We state our general result in Theorem \ref{Thm::SubMainThm::MainThm}, and give several examples in Proposition \ref{Prop::Subellip::Examples::Examples}.
+In this introductory section, we describe some easy to understand operators where our general result applies.
+Moreover, as described in Corollary \ref{Cor::Subellip::MaxSub::HeatImpliesMaxSub}, this method gives a new approach to proving the maximal subellipticity of certain operators.

-Let \(\Manifold\) be a connected, smooth manifold, and let \(\measure\) be a smooth, strictly positive density on \(\Manifold\)--in particular, \(\measure\) induces a \(\sigma\)-finite measure on \(\Manifold\) which in any local coordinates is given by a smooth, positive function times Lebesgue measure.
-With an abuse of notation, we also denote this measure by \(\measure\).
+Let \(\Manifold\) be a connected, smooth manifold of dimension \(n\), and let \(\measure\) be a smooth, strictly positive density on \(\Manifold\)--in particular, \(\measure\) induces a \(\sigma\)-finite measure on \(\Manifold\) which in any local coordinates is given by a smooth, positive function times Lebesgue measure.
+Let \(W_1,\ldots, W_r\) be smooth vector fields on \(\Manifold\) satisfying \emph{H\"ormander's condition}: the Lie algebra generated by \(W_1,\ldots, W_r\) spans the tangent space at every point.

+We use \(*\) to denote the formal \(\LpSpace{2}[\Manifold][\mu]\) adjoint (when working with partial differential operators), or the true \(\LpSpace{2}[\Manifold][\mu]\) adjoint (when working with abstract densely defined operators).
+For all the operators we consider, whenever both interpretations make sense, the two interpretations agree; though this sometimes requires proof.
+When there is ambiguity, we are explicit about which we mean.